 |Be guided by Aboriginal and Torres Strait Islander people.
 Listen deeply to Aboriginal and Torres Strait Islander people as experts||

-What can you tell me about your culture and traditions and how they may help your AOD treatment?
+What can you tell me about your culture and traditions and how they may help your alcohol and other drugs treatment?

-How can you feel the most comfortable through your AOD treatment?
+How can you feel the most comfortable through your alcohol and other drugs treatment?

 Self-determination and participation